 States in the Southeast region included: Alabama, Arkansas, Kentucky, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia.

 Legal status of the Lesbian, Gay and Bisexual Community

-Mississippi does not have statewide legislation protecting LGBT+ individuals from employment, housing, or public accommodation discrimination.
+Mississippi does not have statewide legislation protecting LGBTQ+ individuals from employment, housing, or public accommodation discrimination.
 Four cities – Clarksdale, Jackson, Holly Springs and Magnolia – have passed local ordinances prohibiting discrimination based on sexual orientation and gender identity in private employment, housing and public accommodations.
 These ordinances only protect roughly 6.5% of the total population of the state.